ossf/fuzz-introspector/frontends/rust/README.md

 The `main.rs` is the major entry points of the Rust frontend analyser.
 It manage the calls to `analyse.rs`, `call_tree.rs` and `generate_yaml.rs` separately to operates the three phases mentioned above.

-### Step 1: Source Analysis and Function/Method Extraction
+## Source files

+Here’s a refined version in British English:

-The `main.rs` takes in a provide source directory path (or retrieved from the environment variable $SRC in OSS-Fuzz docker image).
-It then pass the project source directory to `analyse.rs` for source analysis and function/method extraction
+The `main.rs` script accepts a source directory path (or retrieves it from the environment variable `$SRC` in the OSS-Fuzz Docker image).
+It then passes the project source directory to `analyse.rs` for source analysis and function/method extraction.

-The `analysis.rs` performs both the source analysis and function/method extraction.
+The `analyse.rs` script performs both source analysis and function/method extraction (details provided below).

+The `call_tree.rs` script identifies fuzzing harnesses (marked with the `fuzz_target` macro) in the specified source directory.
+It generates call graphs linking the functions extracted by `analyse.rs` to the function calls within each fuzzing harness's `fuzz_target` macro.
+The output is saved to `fuzzerLogFile-<fuzzing_harness_name>.data`.

+The `generate_yaml.rs` script produces YAML files containing all the functions extracted from the project source directory by `analyse.rs`.
+The output is saved as `fuzzerLogFile-<fuzzing_harness_name>.data.yaml`.

-#### Source Analysis
+### Source Analysis
 The source analysis process targets to identify all rust source files from the project directory while excluding unnecessary files.

 1. **Directory Traversal**: Uses Rust's `std::fs` and `walkdir` crates to traverse the project directory.
 2. **File Filtering**: Ensures only `.rs` files are processed.
 3. **Exclusion Handling**: Skips files within excluded directories.

-#### Function/Method Extraction
+### Function/Method Extraction
 The function/method extraction process adopt the **Syn** crate from the rust framework to extract Abstract-Syntax-Tree (AST) of the project source code and extract all functions/methods from the source directory together with their information.

 The **Syn** crate provides the following applications: